MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/compare-pipeline-content.md

 - **Orange indicator** - Appears if at least one item in one of the compared stages were changed, added, or removed.

-When you select a deployment pipelines stage, the items in the stage are listed and compared to the item they are linked to in the source stage.
+When you select a deployment pipelines stage, the items in the stage are listed and compared to the item they're linked to in the source stage.

 The source stage is shown in the drop-down menu on the bottom pane and the name of the compared source item’s name appears on the last column